A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: After the Revolution

 almost everywhere, where $\bar h_n=(1/n)\sum_{i=1}^n h(\theta_i)$.
 For the CLT to be used to monitor this convergence,

 there are two roadblocks.
 First, convergence to normality is strongly affected by the lack of independence.
-To get CLTs for Markov chains, we can use a result of \cite{kipnis:varadhan:1986}, which requires the chain to be reversible, as is the case for Metropolis-Hastings chains, or we must delve into mixing conditions (\citealp{billingsley:1995}, Section 27), which are typically not easy to verify.
-However, \cite{chan:geyer:1994} showed how the condition of geometric ergodicity could be used to establish CLTs for Markov chains.
+To get CLTs for Markov chains, we can use a result of Kipnis and Varadhan (\citeyear{kipnisvaradhan1986}), which requires the chain to be reversible, as is the case for holds for Metropolis--Hastings chains, or we must delve into mixing conditions (Billingsley, \citeyear{billingsley1995}, Section 27), which are typically not easy to verify.
+However, Chan and Geyer (\citeyear{changeyer1994}) showed how the condition of geometric ergodicity could be used to establish CLTs for Markov chains.
 But getting the convergence is only half of the problem.
-In order to use (\ref{eq:CLT}), we must be able to consistently estimate the variance, which turns out to be another difficult endeavor.
-The ``na\"\i ve" estimate of the usual standard error is not consistent in the dependent case and the most promising paths for consistent variance estimates seems to be through regeneration and batch means.
+In order to use~(\ref{eq:CLT}), we must be able to consistently estimate the variance, which turns out to be another difficult endeavor.
+The ``na\"{\i}ve'' estimate of the usual standard error is not consistent in the dependent case and the most promising paths for consistent variance estimates seems to be through regeneration and batch means.